abhikmitra/blog/content/blog/durable-task/index.md

 ```C#
 var instance = client.CreateOrchestrationInstanceAsync(typeof(TestOrchestration), "InstanceId5302", "Test Input").Result;
 ```
-2. This will send a message with event name `ExecutionStarted` message into the Orchestrator queue.There will be other details such as the orchestration name and id , that will help DTF to operate on teh correct instance of orchestration.
+2. This will send a message with event name `ExecutionStarted` message into the Orchestrator queue.There will be other details such as the orchestration name and id , that will help DTF to operate on the correct instance of orchestration.

 ```mermaid
 sequenceDiagram